- We have tools and information so that you can help your client meet their duties.

 - when pension contributions are to be paid (the ‘due date’)

 Your client should ask their pension scheme how much the contributions should be and when they should pay them.
 They can then input this information into the Basic PAYE Tools.
 Your client will need to know whether contributions should be paid from gross pay (commonly known as a ‘net pay arrangement’) or net pay (commonly known as a ‘relief at source’ arrangement).
 Make sure your client checks this and inputs the corresponding gross or net pension contributions into the tool.

-For more information about contributions, go to step 5.
-Working out your client’s costs.
+For more information about contributions, go to our page on working out your client’s costs.